Need a little advice on choosing your Alloy Wheels and Tyres?

 Wheel bolts and nuts should always be tightened in the correct sequence.
 The correct tightening sequence for four, five, six and eight bolt wheels are shown here.

 Always use a torque wrench when tightening wheel bolts check your car manual for the correct settings.When fitting new wheels re-torque the wheel bolts after about 60 to 90 miles.

 Wheels are manufactured in various ways, most alloys are made in one, two or three pieces.

 A one-piece wheel is made in a single mould.
 Two-piece wheels are made in two separate moulds and then the two pieces are welded or bolted together.
 Three-piece wheels are made in three separate moulds and then the three pieces are fixed together using very high quality bolts.

-Wheel alignment is crucial if your wheels are misaligned on either the front or rear this will permanently damage your tyres it causes them to wear unevenly it can also lead to suspension damage and poor handling.
+Wheel alignment is crucial - if your wheels are misaligned on either the front or rear this will permanently damage your tyres as it causes them to wear unevenly.
+It can also lead to suspension damage and poor handling.